 By combining both of these platforms, we can build a fully automated CD pipeline that allows us to deploy applications with best practices built into it.
-By leveraging spinnaker and k8s, we get
+By leveraging spinnaker and k8s, we get:

 - Seamless resource mapping especially with the v2 of the k8s.

-- Advance deployment strategy like canary.
+- Advanced deployment strategy like Canary.

-- Deployment Rollback.
+- Deployment rollback.

-- Spinnaker first class support for k8s unlike tools like jenkins.
+- Spinnaker first class support for k8s unlike tools like Jenkins.

 - Spinnaker will version deployed manifest to k8s to use for rollbacks.